How to print on glass permanently

 To choose the right equipment for your application, it is important to know the different processes, printing equipment, and supplies that you will need to effectively print.
 Let’s review the capabilities and limitations of different printing methods.
 This will help you choose the best printing equipment for your printing application.

-Pad printing is ideal for printing on a variety of irregularly shaped glass items.
+Pad printing is a process for printing on a variety of irregularly shaped glass items.
 Additionally, it is also perfect for printing small, high-detail, 1- or 2-color, high-volume production runs that have the same artwork.
 Pad printing equipment ranges from 1–6 colors.
 Most pad printing applications use one or two colors.
 Artwork size, cumbersome pad printing plate making, and the ability to print full color are major limitations of pad printing on glass.

 This is a great method for printing round, flat, and cone-shaped glass products.
 The screen-printing technique is very durable.
 It is an excellent choice for printing in one or two colors.
 Printing more than four colors on glass is very complicated and expensive.
 We recommend screen printing for high-volume glass production in commercial, industrial, and architectural applications.